How much does a $10,000 landscape contractor bond in North Carolina cost?

 What’s the fine print?

 This bond remains continuous and in full force and effect until canceled.
-It must also be renewed annually so long as the contractor wishes to maintain a valid license.
+It must also be renewed annually for as long as the contractor wishes to maintain their license.
 The surety may cancel the bond by giving notice to the North Carolina Landscape Contractors’ Licensing Board 30 days prior to the intended cancellation date.

 How to become a landscape contractor in North Carolina

 Posting a surety bond is just one step in the licensing process for landscape contractors.
 There are several additional requirements that must be met to be considered for a license:

-- Possess good moral character as determined by the Board
+- Possess good moral character as determined by Board

 - Provide evidence of business identification

 - Pay all fees